Can you really tell if a statement is true or false?

 Structured Learning:

-When studying complex topics, create a "truth checklist" meant for the subject.
-Here's one way to look at it: in history, ask: Is this a direct quote?
+When studying complex topics, create a "truth checklist" made for the subject.
+Take this case: in history, ask: Is this a direct quote?
 Does it represent consensus or a fringe view?
 Are contextual gaps present?

 Final Reflection: Mastery Through Practice

 True/false questions are more than academic exercises—they are training wheels for lifelong critical thinking.
-The discipline they cultivate—attention to nuance, skepticism of absolutes, and rigorous self-correction—becomes invaluable in an era saturated with information Simple, but easy to overlook..
+The discipline they cultivate—attention to nuance, skepticism of absolutes, and rigorous self-correction—becomes invaluable in an era saturated with information It's one of those things that adds up..

 Mastery isn't achieved by memorizing answers but by internalizing the process: the habit of questioning, the patience to dissect language, and the courage to say "I don’t know" when faced with ambiguity.
 As you encounter claims in news, conversations, or research, remember the core principle: